State of AI & Digital Marketing

 Bastian Grimm, CEO of Peak Ace, said that,

 Organic search is undergoing a structural shift rather than an incremental evolution.
-In 2025, AI systems increasingly mediate discovery, selection, and presentation of information.
+In 2025, AI systems increasingly mediate the discovery, selection, and presentation of information.
 Traditional rankings still exist, but they are no longer the primary interface through which users interact with content.

 For SEO/GEO strategies, the key shift is from optimisation for pages to optimisation for inclusion.
 Content must be machine-readable, technically accessible, and contextually reliable to be selected by AI systems.
 In many cases, clicks are no longer the success metric; presence within the answer itself is.